 Counseling is intended to be positive and constructive in nature and not negative or derogatory.
 Counseling, when appropriate whether verbal or written, is considered to be an integral component of the residency education and should never be construed as a limitation or restriction on the resident or involve a special requirement to be met by the resident.
 Counseling is not disciplinary, probationary or investigatory in nature.
 Performance Warning.
 In the event of unsatisfactory performance (depending upon the nature and/or extent of the unsatisfactory performance) or if at the end of the timeline specified in the written counseling improvement plan, the resident performance has not improved to the extent and within the period of time considered acceptable by the program, the resident may be issued a performance warning.
-The program invokes performance warning status by written notification to the resident that advises that his/her performance is not satisfactory and that includes a clear statement that the resident is on performance warning.
-This notice to the resident shall include a detailed description of the unsatisfactory performance, the expectations for performance improvement and time parameters in which performance is to improve.
+The program invokes performance warning status by written notification to the resident that advises that his/her performance is not satisfactory and that includes a clear statement that the resident is on performance, the expectations for performance improvement and time parameters in which performance is to improve.
 As a result of a performance warning, resident clinical duties and other activities may be restricted or otherwise curtailed by the Training Director.